dav1d-c/github-webhook-example/README.md

 ### The Challenge

 1. Automate protection of the default (`main`) branch so that code reviews are required in order to push or merge into the aforementioned branch whenever a new Repository is created within a specific GitHub Organization.
-1. Automate creation of a new Issue within the new Repository that mentions the protection which were added, mentioning yourself as a heads up that this automation executed successfully.
+1. Automate creation of a new Issue within the new Repository that mentions the protection which was added, mentioning yourself as a heads up that this automation executed successfully.

 ### The Implementetion

-I have been meaning to freshen up my GOLang skills, so let's choose that as the programming language for implemention of the solution.
+I have been meaning to freshen up my **GOLang** skills, so let's choose that as the programming language for implemention of the solution.
 A couple of thoughts spring to mind after some cursory research:

 * GitHub offers a Branch Protection feature, which can be used to enforce controls on certain Repository branches.
 * Branch Protections can be applied programmatically using the GitHub API.
-* We can register Webhooks with GitHub which can be used to recieve events such a Repository create events *(that could trigger our automation).*
+* We can register Webhooks with GitHub which can then be used to receive events such as Repository create events *(that could trigger our automation).*

 Google has a wonderful GO module for intereacting with the GitHub v3 API:
 * https://github.com/google/go-github